dokester/BayesicFitting/README.md

    * Documentation issues; Replaced style.md by code-style.md
    * Correcting error on Windows systme

- + 05 Apr 2022 version 3.0.1
-   * Addressing issue #18: UserModel does not work for multiple dimensions.

  + 07 Feb 2022 version 3.0.0
    * New classes: AstropyModel and UserModel
    * New class: NeuralNetUtilities